Pavel Šultes

-Pavel Šultes (born 15 September 1985) is a Czech football forward who plays for SK Černolice.
+Pavel Šultes (born 15 September 1985) is a Czech footballer who plays as a forward who plays for FK Kralupy 1901.

 Career

 Club

 With nine goals in the 2009–10 season of Gambrinus liga, he became one of the best goalscorers of the league.

 In June 2011, he joined Polish club Polonia Warsaw on a three-year contract.

 In June 2012, he joined Polish club Ruch Chorzów.